Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 How to Stop Foreclosure in Wisconsin: What Homeowners Need to Know

-Wisconsin gives homeowners more total post-judgment time than almost any other state — a 12-month redemption period from the date of judgment during which the homeowner retains possession and can redeem the property.
+Wisconsin gives homeowners more total post-judgment time than almost any other state.
+Under Wis.
+Stat. § 846.10, every Wisconsin foreclosure proceeds through the circuit court — the lender files a complaint and the court enters a judgment of foreclosure.
+Once judgment is entered, Wis.
+Stat. § 846.101 establishes the redemption period: for mortgages executed on or after April 27, 2016, the standard redemption is 6 months from judgment (3 months if the lender waives deficiency); for mortgages executed before April 27, 2016, the standard is 12 months (6 months with deficiency waiver).
+The homeowner retains possession during this period and can redeem by paying the full outstanding debt.
 But Wisconsin's best outcomes still come from the pre-filing period, when modification can run without any court case at all.
 The redemption period is a powerful backstop — but it requires paying the full outstanding debt to use, not just catching up on payments.
 Modification before judgment is always the better outcome.

 Tool 1: Complete Modification Application Before the Complaint